savvagent/savvagent-sdks/packages/mcp-sdk/README.md

 # @savvagent/mcp-sdk

 Model Context Protocol (MCP) SDK for Savvagent integrations.
-This is the base framework for building custom MCP servers that integrate Savvagent with observability tools like Sentry, DynaTrace, Splunk, and more.
+This is the base framework for building MCP servers using **StreamableHTTP transport** and JSON-RPC 2.0, allowing Savvagent to query observability data from tools like Sentry, Datadog, Splunk, and more.

 ## What is MCP?

-MCP (Model Context Protocol) is Savvagent's integration framework that:
+MCP (Model Context Protocol) is a standardized protocol for AI systems to interact with external data sources and tools:

-- Receives flag evaluation and error events from Savvagent
+- **StreamableHTTP Transport**: Single HTTP endpoint (`POST /mcp`) handles all JSON-RPC requests
-- Sends events to external observability tools (Sentry, DynaTrace, etc.)
+- **Pull-based architecture**: Savvagent queries your server for data on-demand
-- Queries error data from external systems
+- **Bearer Token Auth**: Simple, secure authentication using `Authorization: Bearer <token>`
-- Correlates errors with flag states for AI-powered detection
+- **Tool-based interface**: Define tools that Savvagent can call

 ## Installation